Zhuang-Zixian/FED_ASG2_MokeSell/README.md

 ---

+## ✅ Code Compliance & Validation

+The **MokeSell** project follows best coding practices and has been validated for compliance using official tools:

+- **HTML Validation**:
+  - ✅ The HTML code has been tested using the [W3C HTML Validator](https://validator.w3.org/) and passes without errors.

+- **CSS Validation**:
+  - ✅ The CSS code has been tested using the [W3C CSS Validator (Jigsaw)](https://jigsaw.w3.org/css-validator/) and is fully compliant.

+- **JavaScript Validation**:
+  - ✅ JavaScript has been linted using [JSHint](https://jshint.com/) and contains no major issues.

+---

 ## 🙌 **Acknowledgements**
 This project incorporates resources and inspiration from various sources.
 We extend our gratitude to the following: